ebpffoundation/bsc/project-progression-policy.md

    rather than waiting for the next annual review.

-3. Make sure the Technical Project is informed about any eBPF Foundation events of relevance, and inform the BSC about non-Foundation events that the Technical Project is participating in.
+3. Make sure the Technical Project is informed about any eBPF Foundation events of relevance, and the BSC is informed about non-Foundation events that the Technical Project is participating in.

 4. In order to be a coach to the project maintainers, be familiar with open source best practices,